Gyakobo/Terrain-Generation/README.md

 ## Future Features

-Future Features

-    * [ ] Add support for advanced noise algorithms like Simplex or Worley noise
+    - [ ] Add support for advanced noise algorithms like Simplex or Worley noise
-    * [ ] Implement texture mapping for more detailed terrains
+    - [ ] Implement texture mapping for more detailed terrains
-    * [ ] Add water rendering with reflection/refraction effects
+    - [ ] Add water rendering with reflection/refraction effects
-    * [ ] Simulate dynamic lighting and shadows
+    - [ ] Simulate dynamic lighting and shadows
-    * [ ] Support terrain export as heightmaps or 3D models
+    - [ ] Support terrain export as heightmaps or 3D models

 ## License
 MIT